Cultivating potent, nutrient-rich cannabis plants is no easy feat. But our simple guide will help.

 What nutrients does a cannabis plant need?

 The best cannabis fertilizers contain Nitrogen (N), phosphorus (P), and potassium (K).
+And all programs will also contain a full profile of micronutrients as well.
 Here's how you know when your plant needs each one:

 What are cannabis macronutrients?

-Cannabis macronutrients are valuable materials in your cannabis nutrient blend, like iron, zinc, magnesium, calcium, etc.
+Cannabis macronutrients are valuable N-P-K materials in your cannabis nutrient blend and also include magnesium, sulfur and calcium.

 What is NPK Ratio?